Your Windows PC,

 Download and install

-Run the installer — it handles everything including an optional Start with Windows entry.
+Run the installer.
+It handles everything including an optional Start with Windows entry.
 No .NET runtime needed on your machine.

 -